 Ayfie puts its ability to provide a super-granular analysis down to its computational linguistics approach – which you can read more about in this Artificial Lawyer feature here.

-Mortgage documents can be, to put it technically, ‘a bit fiddly’, as they are filled with dates, financial data and other key numerical data points that is not in a normal text format, all mixed together with a lot of clauses and other legal language.
-In review terms you’re not necessary just looking to identify key clauses, as you might in an M&A due diligence review, you really want to extract very specific items of information as well.
+Mortgage documents, like those utilized by Mortgage Advisor Lisburn, can be, to put it technically, ‘a bit fiddly’, as they are filled with dates, financial data and other key numerical data points that is not in a normal text format, all mixed together with a lot of clauses and other legal language.
+In review terms, you’re not necessary just looking to identify key clauses, as you might in an M&A due diligence review, you really want to extract very specific items of information as well.